karimmouden/CEH-in-bullet-points/chapters/16-cloud-computing/test/2-cloud_security.md

 ### Trusted Computing

-      Trust computing defines secured computational environment that implements : internal control, auditability, and maintenance to ensure :
+      Trust computing defines secured computational environment that implements :

+          internal control, auditability, &  maintenance to ensure :

                     - availability
+                    - integrity

-                    - integrity of cloud operations.
+                   of cloud operations.

-      Hardware and software RoT & API's are few security controls for trusted computing.
+#### Hardware & software RoT & API's

+      are few security controls for trusted computing.

-      Roots of Trust (RoT) is a set of functions in the trusted computing module that is always trusted by the computer’s operating system (OS).
+##### Roots of Trust (RoT)

+      - set of functions

+            in the trusted computing module that is

+                  "always trusted" by the computer’s operating system (OS).

-         The RoT serves as separate compute engine controlling the trusted computing platform cryptographic processor
+       - The RoT serves as

+            - separate compute engine

+                    - controlling the trusted computing platform cryptographic processor

-                                     on the PC or mobile device
+                             - on the PC or mobile device

-                                          it is embedded in.
+                                    - it is embedded in.

-         The RoT provides the functionality behind trusted computing features including -> On the fly drive encryption.
+         The RoT provides the functionality behind trusted computing features including

+           -> On the fly drive encryption.
-           -> Detection and reporting of unauthorized changes to the operating system or programs.
+           -> Detection and reporting of unauthorized changes to the OS or programs.
            -> Detection of rootkits.
            -> Memory curtaining to prevent programs from inappropriately reading from or writing to another program's memory.